Intermesh/groupoffice-docs/install/extras.rst

 Webmail systems make lots of imap connections.
 It's wise to use `imapproxy <http://imapproxy.org>`_ to cache connections to the IMAP server.

 Install imapproxy on the webserver and configure it to proxy the imapserver.
-Accounts will be configures with "localhost" as the hostname and imapproxy will route this to the real IMAP server.
+Accounts can be configured with "localhost" as the hostname and imapproxy will route this to the real IMAP server.

 run::